Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Contributing.md

 The [full source code](https://github.com/Unity-Technologies/InputSystem) for the Input System is available on GitHub.
 This is also where most of the Input System's development happens.

+> [!NOTE]
->__Note__: This includes the full source code for the managed/C# part of the system.
+> This includes the full source code for the managed/C# part of the system.
 At this point, the native, platform-specific C++ backends are still closed-source and require a source code license.

 ## Reporting bugs